TimJN17/milcoms/README.md

 </tr>
 </table>

-This extension will connect the following words [DANGER, CAUTION, ALERT, SUCCESS, VICTORY, BOOM] with the following emojies: [ ❗, ⚠️, 🚨, ✅, 🏆, 💥].
+This extension will connect the following words [DANGER, CAUTION, ALERT, SUCCESS, VICTORY, BOOM] with the following emojis: [ ❗, ⚠️, 🚨, ✅, 🏆, 💥].
 More will be added in the future.
 More languages will be added in the future.

 **HOW TO**: Start typing any of the below words & receive a recommended emjoji comment.